CPP Investments: Investments

-The CPP Investment Board invests in private equity, public companies, and real estate.
-The CPPIB invests in real estate and made their first direct office investment in Seattle in 2016.
+The CPP Investment Board invests in private equity, public companies, and both residential and commercial real estate in major cities around the world.
+It also invests in real estate equities and real estate investment trusts (REITs).
+CPPIB made its first direct office investment in Seattle in 2016.
 Notable investments include 50% of the American pet store chain Petco, 50% of American luxury department store chain Neiman Marcus, 50% of Australian office tower development International Towers Sydney, 50.01% of the Ontario Highway 407 toll highway, 21.5% of South Korean discount store chain Homeplus, and 19.8% of multinational media corporation Entertainment One.
 Other prominent investments are made in Indian companies Byju's, Delhivery, Embassy Office Parks, Eruditus, Power Grid Corporation of India, SBI Life Insurance Company etc.

 As outlined in its Policy on Responsible Investing, first adopted in 2005, the Board considers environmental, social and governance (ESG) issues/factors from a risk/return point of view and encourages companies to adopt policies and practices that enhance long-term financial performance.

 Future and direction

 John Graham is the current Chief Executive Officer of the CPPIB, replacing Mark Machin on February 26, 2021.
 Mark Machin resigned after traveling to the United Arab Emirates to receive a COVID-19 vaccine.
 Prior to Machin, Mark Wiseman was CEO until June 13, 2016.

-According to the 2013 Annual Report, about 63% of the fund's assets are now invested outside Canada, largely in the United States, Europe and Asia.
-In addition, the CPPIB has been broadening the scope of its investments to include emerging markets, although David Denison, CEO at the time, would not pinpoint a specific country or area.
+According to the 2013 Annual Report, about 63% of the fund's assets were invested outside Canada, largely in the United States, Europe and Asia.
+In addition, the CPPIB announced it was broadening the scope of its investments to include emerging markets, although David Denison, CEO at the time, would not pinpoint a specific country or area.
 "Canada as a single market cannot accommodate the future growth of our organization," said Denison.
+In 2023, 86% of the fund's assets were outside Canada, the majority, in the US (36%), with 26% in Asia, 18% in Europe, 14% in Canada, and 6% in Latin America.

 In recent years, the CPPIB changed direction in its investment philosophy.
 It evolved from investing exclusively in non-marketable government bonds to passive index-fund strategies and, in 2006, to active investment strategies.